best time to go for an african safari

 However, we also thoroughly recommend visiting parts of Africa just after the wet season, such as January to March.
 At this time, the savannah is green, the woodlands teem with birdlife, and there are fewer visitors to the parks, offering you a wilder, more remote safari.

-Although the January to March Season is when the Calving Season happens, the great wildebeest migration action happens during the busiest months, that’s from July to October, in Kenya and Tanzania.
-The wildebeest migration guide helps you understand how the wildebeest migration moves month by month from Serengeti to Masai Mara
+Although the January to March Season is when the Calving Season happens, the great wildebeest migration action happens during the busiest months, which are from July to October, in Kenya and Tanzania.
+The wildebeest migration guide helps you understand how the wildebeest migration moves month by month from the Serengeti to the Masai Mara.

 Best time to do an African safari